Intellectual property protection solution

 After distinguishing between these three concepts, we’ll look at choosing and protecting your company’s name.

-Recognized by the courts the world over.
+Recognized by courts worldwide.

-Receipt of registration available online 24/7.
+Deposit receipt available online 24/7.

-I upload my creative work online.
+I upload my creations online.
 I'm protected!

 The corporate name identifies the company as a legal entity.
 This is the name used in the articles of association.
 It is acquired as soon as the company is registered with the RCS (National Register of Commerce and Companies).